tthn0/Vocab/README.md

 # Description
 Displays a new vocabulary word everyday in your terminal using python.
-I assume you know about python and how to use it in your OS.
+I assume you found this on r/Python, know about python, and how to use it in your OS.
 I also assume you know how to use the shell your computer is running.
 If you have questions that aren't related to anything OS specific, feel free to ask.

 # Important Notes
 - If you just want the Python script, just look at vocab.py and be on your merry way.
 If you're interested in the Hyper config or Bash stuff, keep reading.